-The Edible Schoolyard Kern County provides hands-on learning experiences in garden and kitchen classrooms, to introduce and reinforce a healthy lifestyle for students in Kern County.
+The Foundation underwrites the Edible Schoolyard Kern County that provides hands-on learning experiences in garden and kitchen classrooms, to introduce and reinforce a healthy lifestyle for students in Kern County.

 This Foundation program works collaboratively with Buena Vista Elementary School and the Grimmway Schools network.

 Opened in 2011, the Buena Vista Edible Schoolyard has been serving outdoor and indoor food education to 1,000 students, as well as, hosting a bounty of related community events.